TIF: Learning Temporal Invariance in Android Malware Detectors: Evaluation

 \subsection{Enhance Different Feature Space (RQ1)}

-This section evaluates the~\model for mitigating detector degradation across feature spaces.
-The classifier is trained on 2014 samples and tested monthly from 2015 to 2023, with annual results (AUT(F1, 12m)) summarized in Table~\ref{tab:rq1}.
-To optimize short-term performance, we use monthly partitioning, with segmentation granularity discussed in Section~\ref{env seg}.
-Given that T-stability~\cite{svm_ce} is designed for the Drebin detector, we compare both the original Drebin~\cite{Arpdrebin} and its T-stability variant.
-APIGraph~\cite{apigraph} supports Drebin and DeepDrebin but is incompatible with BERTroid~\cite{bertroid} and Malscan~\cite{malscan}, while GuideRetraining~\cite{guide_retraining} applies to all detectors.
-We evaluate~\model against these baselines to assess absolute performance, noting that frequent switching between methods is impractical.
-Notably,~\model consistently outperforms others over the long term, even against the best yearly performances of alternative methods.
+\diff{ This section evaluates whether \model\ mitigates detector degradation across feature spaces.
+All classifiers are trained on 2014 samples and tested monthly from 2015 to 2025, with annual AUT(F1, 12m) results summarized in Table~\ref{tab:rq1}.
+We use monthly environment partitioning and discuss its granularity in supplementary materials.
+We compare against applicable baselines for each detector: T-stability~\cite{svm_ce} for Drebin~\cite{Arpdrebin}, APIGraph~\cite{apigraph} for Drebin and DeepDrebin, and Guided Retraining~\cite{guide_retraining} for all detectors.
+Overall, \model\ consistently delivers the strongest long-term performance across feature spaces. }

-As drift increases over the test years, AUT declines for all methods, but~\model achieves up to an 8\% improvement in the first year.
-This reflects real-world scenarios where detectors are retrained annually~\cite{apigraph}.
-Figure~\ref{fig:rq1} illustrates 2015 monthly performance, with a grey dashed line marking the upper performance bound.
-For each month $n$, training and validation sets include samples up to month $n$, simulating expert-labelled data for retraining.
-Without additional labels,~\model closely approaches this bound, demonstrating robust monthly gains.
-While AUT gains diminish over time, periodic retraining ensures manageable performance decline.
-T-stability performs poorly on early test samples but generalizes better to distant ones.
-Its design is tailored to a specific dataset, and changes in data composition affect its generalization.
-Moreover, it prioritizes feature stability over discriminability.
+\diff{ As drift increases over the test years, AUT declines for all methods, but \model\ achieves up to an 8\% improvement in the first year, reflecting practical scenarios where detectors are often retrained annually~\cite{apigraph}.
+Although AUT gains diminish over time, periodic retraining keeps performance degradation manageable.
+We further compare \model\ with a monthly retraining upper bound in supplementary materials, showing that \model\ closely approaches this bound during the first deployment year without requiring additional labels. }

+\diff{ T-stability performs conservatively on early test samples but degrades more slowly on distant ones, consistent with its goal of suppressing temporally unstable features.
+However, its feature-level constraint prioritizes stability over discriminability and does not strengthen stable discriminative feature combinations, limiting its overall performance compared to \model.
+Guided Retraining (GR) improves locally ambiguous representations near the decision boundary through error-conditioned contrastive learning, so its effectiveness depends on the number and structure of difficult samples produced by the base detector.
+This explains its mixed behavior across feature spaces: it may underperform when difficult samples are scarce or imbalanced, but improve when drifted samples resemble training-time difficult cases.
+Nevertheless, GR remains ERM-based, and its robustness is bounded by the generalization of training-time difficult samples, whereas \model\ explicitly promotes temporal invariance. }